Saffron: Description

 The domesticated saffron crocus, Crocus sativus, is an autumn-flowering perennial plant unknown in the wild.
 It possibly descends from the eastern Mediterranean autumn-flowering Crocus cartwrightianus which is also known as "wild saffron" and is native to mainland Greece, Euboea, Crete, Skyros and some islands of the Cyclades.
 The similar species C. thomasii and C. pallasii were considered as other possible ancestors.
 As a genetically monomorphic clone incapable of seed production, it was slowly propagated by humans throughout much of Eurasia.
-Various origins have been suggested for saffron, including Iran, Greece, Mesopotamia, and Kashmir.
+Various origins have been suggested for saffron, including Iran, Mesopotamia, Kashmir and Greece.